 Value and verdict

-If you like the speed and skin-like finish of creams, this palette earns its place.
-You get coordinated shades that blend without fuss and a highlighter that reads polished rather than glittery.
-If your skin is very oily or you prefer crisp, matte definition, a powder palette may be the better route.
+If you love the speed and skin-like finish of creams, this palette is an easy win.
+The shades look cohesive, blend without fuss, and the highlighter reads polished instead of glittery.
+If you’re very oily or you prefer sharp, matte definition, you’ll likely be happier with a powder palette.

 Who should buy

-- You want a quicker routine with coordinated cheek colours
+- You want a faster routine with coordinated cheek shades

 - You like soft, blendable creams that look like skin

-- You travel and prefer one compact over three separate products
+- You travel and prefer one compact over multiple products

 Who should skip

-- You need all-day matte wear without any glow
+- You need an all-day matte finish with minimal glow

-- You prefer powder formulas across the board
+- You strongly prefer powder formulas for blush, bronzer, and highlight

 Ratings (/5)